HollowMan6/02239-Data-Security/Report-access-control.md

 |    ![Table 5](pj2-images/table1.png)      |

-After the organisational changes though, the content of both these tables are updated to reflect the recent shifts in the company's staff structure.
+After the organisational changes though, the content of both these tables is updated to reflect the recent shifts in the company's staff structure.
 Initially, B's records are deleted from both.
-Then, with G receiving as the new technitian, G is granted the permissios to _status()_ _readConfig()_ and _setConfig()_ in the ACL.
+Then, with G receiving as the new technician, G is granted the permissions to _status()_ _readConfig()_ and _setConfig()_ in the ACL.
 Then H and I, the new employees, are inserted in the users table as simple users.
 The employee I is then given also permissions as root_user, meaning she is now also able to use topQueue() and restart().
 After the changes, the updated tables are shown below:

 | **Table 6: User table updated** |